mariocasila/saas-opinion/README.md

     - Implement rate limiting to manage API usage.
     - Create microservices using technologies like Kafka, RabbitMQ.
     - For database optimization, I prioritize query processing speed and regularly examine performance using tools such as EXPLAIN ANALYZE during development.

+Thanks for reading and give me your feedback about my opinion